- “Oceanstar by Seldat” is the name of the carrier.

 b) Full freight to the port of discharge named on the face of this document and Carrier shall consider all advanced charges against the Goods completely earned on receipt of the goods even though the Vessel, or other means of transport, or the Goods, are damaged or lost, or the voyage is frustrated or abandoned.

 c) All sums payable to the Carrier are due on demand and shall be paid in full in United States currency, or, at Carrier’s option, in its equivalent in the currency of the port of loading or the port of discharge, or as specified in the Carrier’s tariff.
+If wanted, these can be made with business money transfer international solutions to ensure transactions are carried out as quick as possible with the correct exchange rates applied.

 d) The Shipper, Consignee, Holder hereof, and owner of the goods, and their principals, shall be jointly and severally liable to Carrier for the payment of all freight, demurrage, General Average, and other charges due hereunder, without discount or set-off, together with any Court costs, expenses and reasonable attorney fees incurred in collecting any sums due Carrier.
 Payment of ocean freight and charges to a freight forwarder, broker, or anyone other than Carrier or its authorized agents, shall not be deemed payment to Carrier and shall be made at payor’s sole risk.
 The Merchant shall remain liable for all charges hereunder notwithstanding any extension of credit to the shipper, freight forwarder, or broker by Carrier.